-8.8.3.9 TWO-WAY RADIO COMMUNICATION FAILURE IN VFR
+8.8.3.9 TWO-WAY RADIO COMMUNICATION FAILURE IN VISUAL FLIGHT RULES

-- (a) Communications Failure: General - (1) In the event of communications failure, the pilot shall attempt to establish communications with the appropriate air traffic control unit using all other available means. - (2) In addition, the pilot shall, when forming part of the aerodrome traffic at a controlled aerodrome, shall keep a watch for such instructions as may be issued by visual signals. - (b) If radio failure occurs in VMC while under ATC control, or if VMC conditions are encountered after the failure, each pilot shall: - (1) Continue the flight under VMC; - (2) Land at the nearest suitable aerodrome; and - (3) Report arrival to the appropriate ATC services unit by the most expeditious means possible.
+- (a) COMMUNICATIONS FAILURE GENERAL. - (1) In the event of a communications failure, the pilot shall attempt to establish communications with the appropriate air ATC using all other available means; and - (2) In addition, the pilot shall, when forming part of the aerodrome traffic at a controlled aerodrome, keep a watch for such instructions as may be issued by visual signals. - (b) If communication failure occurs in VMC while under ATC control, or if VMC conditions are encountered after the failure, each pilot shall: - (1) Continue the flight under VMC; - (2) Land at the nearest suitable aerodrome; and - (3) Report arrival to the appropriate ATC services unit by the most expeditious means possible.

-8.8.4 IFR FLIGHT RULES
+8.8.4 INSTRUMENT FLIGHT RULES